‘First Few X’ (FFX) research project to enhance the public health response to COVID-19 in Australia

-- Support preparedness planning in hospitals and other parts of the health service to ensure that needed care is available for patients throughout the epidemic.
+- Support preparedness planning in hospitals and other parts of the health service to ensure that needed care is available for patients throughout outbreaks.

 Do you have more questions?

-If you are participating in the FFX project please contact your state/territory department of health.
+If you are participating in the FFX project please contact your site project coordinator or state/territory department of health.